Skip to content

 EPA Official Testifies before House subcommittee on Proposed Emissions Regulations

-NHTSA Issues Takata Air Bag Recall The U.S. House Committee on Oversight and Accountability Subcommittee on Economic Growth, Energy Policy, and Regulatory Affairs heard testimony earlier today from Joseph Goffman, Principal Deputy Assistant Administrator in the EPA’s Office of Air and Radiation (OAR).
-Members of the Republican majority expressed concerns with the EPA’s proposed regulations…
+International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. House Committee on Oversight and Accountability Subcommittee on Economic Growth, Energy Policy, and Regulatory Affairs heard testimony earlier today from Joseph Goffman, Principal Deputy Assistant Administrator in the EPA’s Office of Air and Radiation (OAR).
+Members of the Republican majority expressed concerns with…

 Read More